Belize Barrier Reef Reserve System

 Significant concern

 The Belize Barrier Reef Reserve System was removed from the List of World Heritage in Danger in 2018 as a result of sustained and laudable efforts on behalf of the State Party, working in coordination with civil society and other stakeholders, to address various threats to the values of the site, most notably potential oil exploration in the vicinity of the site which has now been placed under moratorium.
-While some concerns remain, some values of the site indicate improving trends in a number of indicators.
+While some concerns remain, some key attributes indicate improving or stable trends.
 The component level protection and management of this serial site has been mostly effective in addressing localised threats such as fishing and visitation.
 However systemic, wider scale issues such as coastal development, tourism growth, invasive species and the multiple impacts of climate change have undermined these efforts and impacted the integrity of the site and its values.
 Significant progress in developing the planning and regulatory basis for the conservation of the site through the Integrated Coastal Zone Management Plan as well as new mangrove and fisheries resources acts now provide an overarching framework for addressing these issues.
-If effectively implemented and enforced, these and other recently developed regulations can provide cause for optimism in successfully addressing the threats to the site and therefore enable the values previously affected by different factors to recover in the future.
-While the progress achieved should be celebrated, the conservation outlook for the site remains of significant concern until it can be demonstrated that the threats to the site's values can indeed be controlled in the longer term.
+If effectively implemented and enforced, these and other recently developed regulations, combined with long-term financing arrangements, can provide cause for optimism in successfully addressing the threats to the site and therefore enable the values previously affected by different factors to recover in the future.
+While the progress achieved should be celebrated, the conservation outlook for the site remains of significant concern until it can be demonstrated that the threats to the site's values can indeed be effectively managed in the longer term.

 Current state and trend of VALUES